 The Header is a simple title card that contains details about your film, such as the name of your production company, the name of your project, and the year it was made.

-Although it’s a basic element, it’s important to have a well-designed Header, because it will help set the tone for the rest of your movie.
+Although it’s a fundamental element, having a well-designed header is essential because it will help set the tone for the rest of your movie.

-The Header is a title card that contains the name of your film, film production company, director, writer, producer and any other contributors.
-It is placed on the very top of your film in a film editing software like Adobe Premiere Pro or Final Cut Pro.
+The Header is a title card containing the name of your film, film production company, director, writer, producer, and other contributors.
+It is placed on top of your film in a film editing software like Adobe Premiere Pro or Final Cut Pro.
 The header card should always be placed at the beginning of your project, to introduce your movie.

-This article will teach you everything you need to know about this important element in movie making.
+This article will teach you everything you need to know about this essential movie-making element.

 The List — Who’s Working?
 The Left Columns On The Screen Actors Guild Exhibit G

-There is a lot to think about when you’re on the hunt for a potential new job.
-The search itself can be quite time consuming, but it’s only half of the job hunting process.
+When you’re on the hunt for a potential new job, there is a lot to think about.
+The search itself can be pretty time-consuming, but it’s only half of the job-hunting process.
 One of the most important factors to consider during this process is whether or not the company you’re applying for is a good fit for your personality.

-Before you apply for a job, you should research the company so that you know what to expect if you get hired.
-You’ll have an idea of what kind of people work there and what kind of environment you are getting yourself into.
+Before applying for a job, you should research the company to know what to expect if you get hired.
+You’ll know what kind of people work there and what kind of environment you are getting yourself into.

-A list of companies that have been around for at least one year is important to find when conducting your research on job opportunities.
-You want to make sure that this company has been established for at least five years because if they haven’t been around that long, they may go out of business.
+A list of companies that have been around for at least one year is essential when researching job opportunities.
+You want to ensure that this company has been established for at least five years because if they haven’t been around that long, they may go out of business.

-Also, you want to make sure they aren’t widely hated by people in the industry because it will become difficult to work there with a bad reputation.
+Also, you want to make sure people in the industry don’t widely hate you because it will become difficult to work there with a bad reputation.

-Publicly owned companies should also be researched before applying for jobs with them because many people dislike working with these types of companies due to their lack of caring about their workers.
+Publicly owned companies should also be researched before applying for jobs because many people dislike working with these companies due to their lack of caring about their workers.

-Perhaps the best thing about working with a union is that they have a contract that’s guaranteed to provide minimum pay rates, benefits, and working conditions.
-This means that you don’t have to negotiate your rate on a job- by-job basis.
+Perhaps the best thing about working with a union is that they have a contract guaranteed to provide minimum pay rates, benefits, and working conditions.
+This means you don’t have to negotiate your rate on a job-by-job basis.

-The same is not always true of non-union work, but even if you are working as freelance or for an independent production company, it’s still worth finding out what the basic rates are for the area where you live.
-Industry standards change from year to year and in different regions of the country.
+The same is not always true of non-union work, but even if you are working as a freelance or for an independent production company, it’s still worth finding out what the basic rates are for the area where you live.
+Industry standards change yearly and in different regions of the country.